 The Intermediaries Legislation (aka IR35) was first mentioned in a 1999 Inland Revenue press release.
 The rules to counter alleged tax avoidance via the use of ‘personal service companies’ came into effect in 2000, and remain in place today.
 Here we look at the key events which have taken place over the past 20+ years.

-Here is a concise history of IR35 from its inception to date (2023).
+Here is a concise history of IR35 from its inception to the present day.

 The original press release